brenlowe/HooBank_React/README.md

+#### Technologies used: TailWind, React, and JSX.
-# HooBank
+# HooBank Site
-### Banking Landing page built following JavaScript Mastery using TailWind CSS, React, and JSX.
+### Single landing page built using modern react workflows

-This was an instructional project I completed to learn how to better use re-usable CSS classnames & TailWind within React.
+- This was an instructional project I completed to learn how to better use re-usable CSS classnames & TailWind within React.
 This also gave me a better understanding of proper folder structure and component use in React.

 Visit Site: https://hoobank-react-proj.netlify.app/